Teng-Qiu-Clustering/Fast-LDP-MST-Clustering-IEEE-TKDE-2022/README.md

   ****
 **About the parameters:** Like LDP-MST, FastLDPMST contains two
-parameters: K and eta.
-Parameter K is used as an early termination condition for the number of nearest neighbors; Parameter eta is used as a constraint for the cluster size.
+parameters: K and eta. **Both of them have clear physical meaning.** Specifically, parameter K is used as an early termination condition for the number of nearest neighbors; Parameter eta is used as a constraint for the cluster size.
 Note that in this study, we do not regard cluster number as a parameter.
 For each dataset tested in all of the above figures, we fixed the two parameters k and eta to their emperical values (being log2(N) and 0.018*N, respectively) without careful tuning.
 In the following, we will show the influence of different values of k (with eta being fixed as its emperical value).